Sharathp9585/Excel-Sales-Analytics/README.md

 Welcome to my project on Sales and Finance Reporting!
 This journey is focused on understanding and improving the business performance of Atliq Hardware.
 As a newcomer in this field, I've embarked on creating insightful analytics reports to help drive strategic decisions within the company.

-1) Sales Report Objectives:
+1) **Sales Report Objectives**:

-**Create Customer Performance and Market Performance vs. Sales Target Reports for Atliq Hardware**
+*Create Customer Performance and Market Performance vs. Sales Target Reports for Atliq Hardware*

 - A Customer Performance Report essentiql to understand how Atliq's customers are interacting with thier products(https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/Customer%20Performance%20Report.pdf)
 - A Market Performance vs. Sales Target Report to compare Atliq's actual sales performance against our goals.((https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/Market%20Performance%20vs%20Target%20Report.pdf)